Ulisses22/newsWebSite/README.md

 # News Web Site - [preview](#preview)
-It's a news site with just JavaScript and bootstrap
+It's a news site with only JavaScript to consume API and bootstrap

 - News aggregator from around the world, with categories, search engine and for without backend.
 This application aims to show how simple it can consume APIs found freely(not totally 😅) on the internet if applied to fun projects.
 In our case, we consume an API to fetch news and, an API to fetch weather and another to send e-mails.
 - Minimally optimized for mobile.